Punishment: In psychology

 Introduced by B.F.
-Skinner, punishment has a more restrictive and technical definition.
-Along with reinforcement it belongs under the operant conditioning category.
-Operant conditioning refers to learning with either punishment (often confused as negative reinforcement) or a reward that serves as a positive reinforcement of the lesson to be learned.
+Skinner, punishment has a more restrictive and technical definition in psychology.
+Along with reinforcement, it belongs under the operant conditioning category.
+Operant conditioning refers to learning with either punishment that discourages the measured behavior, or a reward that encourages the behavior.

 In psychology, punishment is the reduction of a behavior via application of an unpleasant stimulus ("positive punishment") or removal of a pleasant stimulus ("negative punishment").
-Extra chores or spanking are examples of positive punishment, while removing an offending student's recess or play privileges are examples of negative punishment.
+Extra chores or spanking are examples of positive punishment, while grounding a teenager or removing screen time privileges are examples of negative punishment.

 The definition requires that punishment is only determined after the fact by the reduction in behavior; if the offending behavior of the subject does not decrease, it is not considered punishment.
+In operant conditioning terms, punishment does not need to involve any type of pain, fear, or physical actions; even a brief spoken expression of disapproval, or calmly telling a student that they answered a question incorrectly, is a type of punishment, if the result is a decrease in the behavior (e.g., a decrease in giving that wrong answer to that question).
 There is some conflation of punishment and aversives, though an aversion that does not decrease behavior is not considered punishment in psychology.
 Additionally, "aversive stimulus" is a label behaviorists generally apply to negative reinforcers (as in avoidance learning), rather than the punishers.

 In socio-biology

 Punishment is sometimes called retaliatory or moralistic aggression; it has been observed in all species of social animals, leading evolutionary biologists to conclude that it is an evolutionarily stable strategy, selected because it favors cooperative behavior.

+However, other evolutionary biologists have argued against punishment to favour cooperation.
+Dreber et al. demonstrate that while the availability of costly punishment can enhance cooperative behavior, it does not improve the group's average payoff.
+Additionally, there is a significant negative relationship between the overall payoff and the employment of costly punishment.
+Individuals who achieve the highest total payoffs generally avoid using costly punishment.
+This indicates that employing costly punishment in cooperative games may be disadvantageous and suggests that it may have evolved for purposes other than promoting cooperation.

+Achieving a certain proportion of trust in the population can lead to self-governance without the need for punishment.